-The Certificate program in Hindu Civilizational Studies (C.H.C.S) is an in-depth exploration of the Hindu Civilization from a Hindu perspective.
+The Certificate program in Hindu Civilizational Studies (C.H.C.S) is a 12-credit hour program with an in-depth exploration of the Hindu Civilization from a Hindu perspective.
 It provides the student with a grounded understanding of Hindu Dharma as one of the oldest, continuous, and still thriving cultures of the world.
 It unfolds the paradigm of Dharma, i.e., sustainability or natural order, through an exploration of its culture and knowledge traditions.
 This program enables the student to discover, reconnect and become profoundly established in the paradigm of Sanatana Dharma through a systematic study of the Hindu Civilization.

 It comprises of 2 parts-

 1.Exploring Hinduism – a set of courses to gain an understanding of Sanatana Dharma and Hindu thought – the bedrock of the Hindu Civilization, by exploring the history, facets, and practices of this culture, which is based on the principles of Dharma at its core.
 What is Sanatana Dharma?
 What is Hinduism?
 When did Hinduism start?
 Who is a Hindu?
 What makes Hindus different?
 Does Hindu thought have relevance in today’s world?
 Answers to such questions can be found in this “Exploring Hinduism” set of courses.

 2.Hindu Contributions To The World – a set of courses to learn how the Hindu civilization and its knowledge systems had influenced world progress with contributions in the realm of both Matter and Mind.
 This series of courses looks beyond the myths set in motion by a few hundred years of colonial encounter and examines the evidence for the sciences, technologies, inventions, industry, prosperity, wealth and thought leadership that had made India a sought-after civilization across times.